pymacaron/pymacaron/README.md

 ├── apis                       # Here you put the swagger specifications both of the apis your │   └── myservice.yaml         # server is implementing, and optionally of 3rd-party apis used │   └── sendgrid.yaml          # by your server.
-│   └── auth0.yaml             # See klue-client-server for the supported yaml formats.
+│   └── auth0.yaml             # See pymacaron-core for the supported yaml formats.
 |
 ├── myservice
 │   └── api.py                 # Implementation of your api's endpoints